 Why: To ensure promoters remain committed to the company and cannot exit immediately after the IPO.

-Why: These early investors often hold shares at a much lower cost, and the lock-in prevents large early exits that could disrupt price stability.
+Why: In lock in period for pre ipo investors the early investors often hold shares at a much lower cost, and the lock in prevents large early exits that could disrupt price stability.

 Anchor investors are institutional investors, like mutual funds, insurance companies, sovereign funds, or FPIs, invited to invest one day before the IPO opens.